Zawi ibn Ziri: Elvira/Granada

+Soon after settling in the area, Zawi moved his capital from Madinat Ilbira (a site near modern Atarfe) to the more defensible Granada (Gharnāṭa) nearby.
+Granada had been until then a small settlement on the right bank of the Darro river, but here Zawi founded what became modern Granada and the capital of the new Taifa kingdom of Granada.

 Ibn Hazm, with followers of Umayyad pretender Al-Murtada (Abd al-Malik), tried to take Granada from the Zirids, in April 1018, but was heavily defeated.
-Deeply distressed by the excesses of his countrymen during the civil war, and convinced that these misdeeds would bring down divine vengeance on the perpetrators and would bring the downfall of the empire he had founded, Zawi resolved to abandon Spain.
+Deeply distressed by the excesses of his countrymen during the civil war, and convinced that these misdeeds would bring down divine vengeance on the perpetrators and would bring the downfall of the empire he had founded, Zawi resolved to abandon Al-Andalus.
 He returned to the Maghreb in 1020, after appointing his nephew Habbus ibn Maksan as his successor.

 The Maghreb

-Zawi was welcomed back with honour by his great grand nephew, Al-Mu'izz ibn Badis, the ruler of the Zirids in Ifriqiya at that time.
+Zawi was welcomed back with honour by his great grand nephew, Al-Mu'izz ibn Badis, the ruler of the Zirids in the Maghreb at that time.
 It was then that he buried his father's head in the tomb which contained the body.

 Aftermath

 Habbus al-Muzaffar organised the Taifa and the construction of Granada went ahead during his reign.
 The Zirids of Granada dynasty reigned until 1238, when Muhammad ibn al-Ahmar founded the Nasrid dynasty.
-TheNasrids upgraded the Alhambra and reigned until January 2, 1492, when the army of the Catholic Monarchs conquered the last Muslim city in the Iberian Peninsula, ousting the last Nasrid king Boabdil.
+The Nasrids built the Alhambra and reigned until January 2, 1492, when the army of the Catholic Monarchs conquered the last Muslim city in the Iberian Peninsula, ousting the last Nasrid king Boabdil.